devbret/online-opsec/README.md

 * **[uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)** - "*...forbid/allow any class of requests made by your browser.
 Use it to block scripts, iframes, ads, facebook, etc.*"

 ### Browsers
-A browser helps the user connect to and access the Internet.
+The average Web Browser (according to [Mozilla.org](https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/)) enables users to go, "*...anywhere on the internet, letting you see text, images and video from anywhere in the world.*"

 * **[Brave](https://brave.com/)** - "*Secure, fast and private Web browser with Adblocker[.]*" - [Source](https://en.wikipedia.org/wiki/Firefox)
 * **[Firefox](https://www.mozilla.org/en-US/firefox/)** - "*...is a free and open-source web browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.
 Firefox uses the Gecko layout engine to render web pages, which implements current and anticipated web standards.*" - [Source](https://en.wikipedia.org/wiki/Firefox) (Recommended)